What age group is the program geared towards?

 When do the sessions begin and end?

-Our first session begins mid June and our final session begins in the final week of August.
+Our first session begins early June and our final session begins in the final week of August.
 For specific session dates click here.

 How long does each session last?